skip to content

 Charter boats

-The charter boat fishing and eco-tourism industry provides many Western Australians and visitors from interstate and overseas with an opportunity to enjoy world-renowned aquatic-based attractions.
+The charter boat fishing industry provides many Western Australians and visitors from interstate and overseas with an opportunity to enjoy world-renowned fishing-based activities.

 many people fishing from a charter boat

-You will need a licence from us to run any aquatic tour activity which has the potential to impact on fish stocks or the aquatic environment.
+You will need a licence from us to run any fishing tour activity which affects fish stocks.
+There are two kinds of fishing tour licences:

 Fishing tours

 This licences charter boat-based fishing activities where fish can be taken home at the end of the tour.
-We have restricted the number of fishing tour licences granted to protect our valuable fish resources.
-We only approve new fishing tour operator's licences in exceptional circumstances.
+We have restricted the number of fishing tour licences granted to protect our valuable fish resources and no new licences will be issued.

 Restricted fishing tours